JosefMamo12/Ex4/README.md

 ![Marine Soldier](https://github.com/JosefMamo12/Ex4/blob/master/resources/agent.png)  Marine soldier who chase the pirates and gain points

 ![pirateboat](https://github.com/JosefMamo12/Ex4/blob/master/resources/pirateboat.png)  Vertex in the game where the marine soldier start the chase
+To run the Ex4 Pokemon Game (One Piece Catch the Pirate Game), you have two options:

 ## How to run

-There is two ways
+### Option 1:

-1. Clone this repository using this [url](https://github.com/JosefMamo12/Ex4.git) and download the Ex4_Server_v0.0.jar from [here](https://github.com/JosefMamo12/Ex4/releases/tag/Execute). put the jar file in same directory of the repository. run this code in the terminal
+1. Clone the repository from this URL to your local machine.
+2. Download the Ex4_Server_v0.0.jar file from here and place it in the same directory as the cloned repository.
+3. Open a terminal or command prompt and navigate to the directory where the repository and the server JAR file are located.
+4. Run the following command in the terminal:

-`java -jar Ex4_Server_v0.0.jar <Case Number [0 - 15]> ` then click run.
+`java -jar Ex4_Server_v0.0.jar <Case Number [0 - 15]>`

+Replace <Case Number [0 - 15]> with the desired case number for the game.

+5. Click the "Run" button to start the game.

+### Option 2:

+1. Download both releases from here to your local machine.
+2. Place both the Ex4_Server_v0.0.jar and Ex4.jar files in the same directory.
+3. Open two separate terminal or command prompt windows.
-2. Download the two release from [here](https://github.com/JosefMamo12/Ex4/releases/tag/Execute)  put them in the same direcotry and from two different terminal. first run this at the first terminal `java -jar Ex4_Server_v0.0.jar <Case Number [0 - 15]>` at the other terminal run `java -jar Ex4.jar`.
+4. In the first terminal, run the following command:

+`java -jar Ex4_Server_v0.0.jar <Case Number [0 - 15]>`

+Replace <Case Number [0 - 15]> with the desired case number for the game.

+5. In the second terminal, run the following command:

+`java -jar Ex4.jar`
+6. The game will start running in the second terminal window.

+Choose either option based on your preference, and you'll be able to run and play the Ex4 Pokemon Game (One Piece Catch the Pirate Game).

 * [How to run clip](https://www.youtube.com/watch?v=n8h_7lhBrug)